Christmas in Love movie still

-Every year, about 80 million viewers tune in to The Hallmark Channel during the holiday season to catch one (or all) of their dozens of original Christmas movies.
+Every year, millions of viewers tune in to the Hallmark Channel during the holiday season to catch one (or all) of their dozens of original Christmas movies.
 These holiday staples, which often feature an aspiring entrepreneur or a struggling small business, are jam-packed with inspiring messages and leave viewers with the gift of perfectly wrapped happy endings.

 Remembering your ‘why’ is key to a growing and thriving business (Christmas CEO)

-As her toy company, CJ Toys, grew and grew, Christmas “Chris” Whitaker gradually begins to lose sight of her long-standing love of toy-making — which stemmed from her adolescent years selling toys at a holiday toy stand with her best friend, Joe.
+As her toy company CJ Toys grew and grew, Christmas “Chris” Whitaker gradually lost sight of her long-standing love of toy-making — which stemmed from her adolescent years selling toys at a holiday toy stand with her best friend Joe.

 When she and Joe started CJ Toys together, it was out of that shared passion.
 However, as Chris escalates the business by focusing more on profits and a potential merger with a large toy conglomerate, Joe steps back, not wanting to sacrifice the uniqueness and quality that sparked their entrepreneurial journey.